samir-acle/grow/NOTES-WIP.md

     Reviewer gets portion of pot
     Reviewer approves - both pledger and reviewer get their deposits back.
     Reviewer rejects - pledger's deposit split between pot
+        - amount based on any extra put in by reviewer

 If proof expires before reviewer submits decision
     Submission is approved, plegers deposit is returned